Carmen Consoli: 2010s

-In November 2010 she released her first best of album, called Per niente stanca.
-The album was anticipated by the single Guarda l'alba, a collaboration with Tiziano Ferro.
-The second new song AAA Cercasi was released as a single in January 2011.
+In November 2010, Consoli released her first "best of" album, Per niente stanca; the album was anticipated by the single "Guarda l'alba", a collaboration with Tiziano Ferro.
+The second new song of the album, "AAA Cercasi", was released as a single in January 2011.
+The album debuted at the sixth place in the Italian Album Charts.
 In July 2011 she published her first video collection, which includes all her videos from 1996 to 2011 plus some extras.